The Highline Heritage Museum Is Open!

 The building renovation is complete!
-Our collections have been safely transported to the space and the museum is coming alive with all the hard work of our volunteers installing exhibit cases and staging the artifacts.
-It’s now time to organize and display all the amazing stories we have to share.
+Our collections have been safely transported to the space and the museum is alive with all the hard work of our volunteers installing exhibit cases and staging the artifacts.
+Come experience all the amazing stories we have to share.

 How can you help, you ask?